poweradmin/poweradmin-docs/docs/configuration/dnssec.md

 dig +dnssec example.com SOA
 ```

-## Troubleshooting

-Common issues:

-1. **API connection problems**: Ensure the API URL is correct and the API key has the necessary permissions

-2. **pdnsutil permission errors**: Check that the web server user can access pdns.conf and has permission to execute pdnsutil

-3. **DNSSEC operations failing**: Check the PowerDNS logs for detailed error messages

-4. Check that both PowerDNS API and DNSSEC are enabled

-5. Verify the pdnsutil command path is correct

-6. Enable debug mode temporarily to get more detailed logs

 ## Migration

 If you're currently using the pdnsutil method, it's recommended to migrate to the API method: